Cheskieman/Testing-VPC-Connectivity/README.md

 </p>
 * Do the same process over again but with the following exceptions (all which are under the Network settings section)

+   * Give a name that represents that this will be a private EC2 Server

    * Select a Private Subnet
  <p align="center">
   <img src="EC2 instance number 2 network settings select private subnet.png" alt="Select Private Subnet" width="900" />